LucDuponcheelAtGitHub/PSBP/README.md

 By now you may be asking why I used "program specification" resp. "computation specification" instead of simply using "program" resp. "computation".
 First of all, because program specifications resp. computation specifications are specifications.
-Type constructor class instances, also called implementations in the programming world, of the various type constructor classes, in terms of whose members program specifications resp. computation specifications are defined, need to be given to materialize program specifications resp. computation specifications.
-It are those materializations that, in the course, are called programs resp. computations, now, intentionally, not written in typewriter font.
+Type constructor class instances, also called implementations in the programming world, of the various type constructor classes, in terms of whose members program specifications resp. computation specifications are written, need to be given to materialize program specifications resp. computation specifications.
+It are those materializations that are called programs resp. computations, now, intentionally, not written in typewriter font.

 In what follows, by abuse of language, I will often also use the word "program" (recall, a materialization of a program specification corresponding to instances of programming related type constructor classes) instead of